tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

 Created Template:  75ab8483-6f42-42a9-a80d-a9f6196130df
 ```

-Now we have to register the worker with tinkerbell
+Register the worker with Tinkerbell

 ```
 $ cat > hardware-data.json